-The Fund does not comply with this benchmark as it lends and is expected to predominantly lend to related parties of the Investment Manager and without seeking investor approval on each loan.
+The Fund does not comply with this benchmark and disclosure principle.

+The Fund lends and is expected to predominantly lend to related parties of the Investment Manager and without seeking investor approval on each loan.
 However, the Fund will not lend to any related parties of the Responsible Entity.